matthewmullin01/clusterkit/README.md

 - Process in batches for datasets > 100k points
 - Use PCA to reduce dimensions before UMAP
-- Consider using LargeVis instead of UMAP for very large datasets

 ### Installation issues